nullthefirst/nullthefirst/README.md

 Hi there, my name is **Tey**.

-I support ventures through product strategy and marketing research, to make data-driven decisions and create tech-enabled value.
+I support ventures through product strategy and marketing research, to make data-driven decisions and create value using technology.

 I live by a simple philosophy: _"To attain the way of strategy, you must study hard"_.